aframevr/aframe/docs/components/cursor.md

 The cursor component provides hover and click states for interaction on top of the [raycaster component][raycaster].
 The cursor component can be used for both gaze-based and controller-based interactions, but the appearance needs to be configured depending on the use case.
-The [`<a-cursor>` primitive] provides a default reticle appearance for a gaze-based cursor, and the [laser-controls component] configures the cursor for all controllers.
+The [`<a-cursor>` primitive][a-cursor] provides a default reticle appearance for a gaze-based cursor, and the [laser-controls component][laser-controls] configures the cursor for all controllers.

 The cursor component listens to events and keeps state on what's being hovered and pressed in order to provide `mousedown`, `mouseup`, `mouseenter`,